mccurcio/mccurcio.github.io/_posts/python/2020-11-25-python-with.md

 ---

 <hr>
-Tip for Reading Files using `with`
+Tip for reading files using `with`
 [with man page]()